piotrwitek/typesafe-actions/README.md

 ## Behold the Mighty "Tutorial"

-To showcase flexibility and the power of **type-safety** provided by this library, let's build together the common parts of a typical todo-app following Redux architecture:
+To showcase the flexibility and the power of the **type-safety** provided by this library, let's build the most common parts of a typical todo-app using a Redux architecture:

-> **WARNING:** Please make sure that you understand the following concepts of programming languages to be able to follow along with me: [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Control flow analysis](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#control-flow-based-type-analysis), [Tagged union types](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#tagged-union-types), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and some [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
+> **WARNING:** Please make sure that you understand the following concepts of general programming languages to be able to follow along: [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Control flow analysis](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#control-flow-based-type-analysis), [Tagged union types](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#tagged-union-types), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and some [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

 [⇧ back to top](#table-of-contents)

 ### - The Actions

-Different projects have different needs and conventions vary across teams this is why `typesafe-actions` was designed and built with flexibility in mind.
-It provides 3 different factory functions so you can choose what would be the best fit for your project.
+Different projects have different needs, and conventions vary across teams, and this is why `typesafe-actions` was designed and built with flexibility in mind.
+It provides three different factory functions so you can choose whichever would be the best fit for your project.

-> **PRO-TIP: string constants limitation in TypeScript** - when using *string constants* as action `type` property, please make sure to only use **const string literals** because **dynamic string operations** (like string concatenation, template strings, object used as dictionary etc.) will widen literal type to it's supertype `string`.
+> **PRO-TIP: string constants limitation in TypeScript** - when using *string constants* as action `type` property, please make sure to only use **const string literals**, because **dynamic string operations** (like string concatenation, template strings, an object used as a dictionary, etc.) will widen the literal type to its super-type, `string`.
 This will break contextual typing in reducer cases.

 ```ts
 // Example file: './constants.ts'